 Kim-Lee Loggenberg (1987) has worked as an Editioning Printer and collaborator at the David Krut Workshop since 2013.
 Kim-Lee specialises in intaglio printing and takes a special interest in the application of chine-collé and the creation and printing of water- and oil-based monotypes.

-Kim-Lee’s notable collaborations include the making of monotypes and a current etching project with Heidi Fouri.
-An ongoing series of water-colour monotypes with Nina Torr.
+Kim-Lee’s notable recent collaborations include the making of monotypes and a current etching project with Heidi Fourie, and an ongoing series of water-colour monotypes with Nina Torr.
 Other collaborations include Robyn Penn, Maja Maljević, Endale Desalegn, and Diane Victor.
-In 2017 Loggenberg was integral in the collaboration and printing of Deborah Bell large-scale and Mikhael Subotzky’s photogravure project with visiting, United states based, Master Printer, Phil Sanders.
+In 2017 Loggenberg was integral in the printing of Deborah Bell’s large-scale etchings and Mikhael Subotzky’s photogravure project with visiting United States-based Master Printer, Phil Sanders.

 Kim-Lee has been the editioning printer for artists Deborah Bell, Sam Nlengethwa, Diane Victor, Mikhael Subotzk, Lynda Ballen, Robyn Penn, Maja Maljevic, Wilma Cruise, Mischa Fritsch, Quinten Edward Williams and Jaco van Schalkwyk.